mdscy/cnp-gate-opencart/README.md

-# Plugin for OpenCart 2.x for payment by CNPGATE
+# Plugin for OpenCart 2.x for payment through CNPGATE
 CNPGate payment plugin for opencart